-Troubleshooting System Log Collection/Upload Failure
+Troubleshooting System Log Collection Or Upload Failure

-- If the generation of the system log collection fails for a device (Collection Status displays Failed to Run): - Make sure that the default credentials for the device are configured correctly in the Settings → System Logs tab.
-To edit the credentials for the device, select the device in the Device Inventory, and click Edit Device Credentials - If the upload of the system log collection fails for a device (Collection Status displays Collection Failed to Upload): - Make sure that the proxy server credentials are configured correctly in the web browser, and confirm if you can access the internet using the browser.
+• If the generation of the system log collection fails for a device (Collection Status displays Failed to Run):

+- Make sure that the default credentials for the device are configured correctly in the Settings → System Logs tab.
+To edit the credentials for the device, select the device in the Device Inventory, and click Edit Device Credentials. - If the upload of the system log collection fails for a device (Collection Status displays Collection Failed to Upload): - Make sure that the proxy server credentials are configured correctly in the Settings → Proxy Settings page in SupportAssist. - Confirm that you can access the internet using the web browser. - Perform the email connectivity test and make sure that the test is successful.
+See Email Connectivity Test.

-To verify if the issue is resolved, select the device in the Device Inventory and click Send System Logs.
+To verify if the issue is resolved, select a server in the Device Inventory and click Send System Logs.
 The status of the system log collection is displayed in the Collection Status column.